Terryxyz/learning/README.md

 <img src="IMG/get_heightmap.png" width="400">
 </p>

 2. The input is a cropped image instead of the whole image.
 Given a cropped image, we rotated the image for 8 discrete directions (multiples of 45 degrees).
-Then, we label the "good" points and "bad" points denoting the "good" fingertip contact positions and the "bad" ones if the robot scoops from top to down.
+Then, we annotate the "good" points and "bad" points denoting the "good" fingertip contact positions and the "bad" ones if the robot scoops from top to down.
 There are 14400 data in total.
+I wrote a python program to annotate the data in an autonomous manner.
 <p align = "center">
 <img src="IMG/label.png" width="700">
 </p>